 In hindsight, all of the components of the basic model proposed for migration have socioeconomic aspects albeit alongside non-economic drivers.

 Through the study period, 70 Bratton Clovelly residents from the 1841 and 1851 censuses chose to move overseas, accounting for 40% of the parish’s population decline.
 The emigrants included an almost equal number of males and females, a slightly higher female to male ratio than the general Bratton Clovelly population.
 Their occupational distribution reflected the home population, and most of the farmers had been tenant farmers in England.
 However, the emigrants differed from the home population in significant ways.
 They included a disproportionately high number of 20-29 year olds and married couples, reflecting the many young families who emigrated.
 Also, 60% of the emigrants were not native to Bratton Clovelly, reflecting a relatively mobile group.
-Although religion is only known for those who settled in Canada, it seems likely that there was a particularly high number of Bible Christians among the emigrants, a Methodist-like denomination based in nearby Shebbear, Devon with two chapels already in Bratton Clovelly.
+Although religion is only known for those who settled in Canada, it seems likely that there was a particularly high number of Bible Christians among the emigrants, an offshoot of Wesleyan Methodism based in nearby Shebbear, Devon with two chapels already in Bratton Clovelly.
 Even where religion is not known, the emigrants overwhelmingly chose Ontario as their destination, the overseas heartland of Bible Christian mission work, and most settlers in the USA chose Ohio or Wisconsin, the two places where the Bible Christian Canadian Conference had their most active missions in the States.
 Australia would not become a major destination until the 1860s.

 Statistics are interesting but the emigrants’ individual stories aid in considering motives.
 In 1839, Henry Box died leaving £300 in effects to his wife and two sons, along with the remainder of what was probably a 14-year tenancy on the 228-acre East Banbury farm.
 He also set aside £40 to each of his three daughters.
 He and his wife Elizabeth were recent in-migrants to the parish likely from Cornwall, and Henry only briefly appeared in the 1837 Voters’ List for the parish before his death.
 East Banbury was a desirable farm, about half arable and half pasture, attracting an assessment of £10 in the 1845 Tithes and owned by the largest landowner in the parish.
 Following Henry’s decease, Elizabeth took charge of the farm, appearing as a farmer and head of an 11-member household in the 1841 census including her children, son-in-law, grandchildren and farm servants.
 In 1849, Elizabeth along with over fifty kin, left England to settle in Racine, Wisconsin, USA.
 She and her relatives who had been residing in Bratton Clovelly in 1841 accounted for over 10% of the parish’s emigrants during the study period.